WeAreAcademy/mark-induction-proj--first-refactor/README.md

 - [Excessive comments](https://sourcemaking.com/refactoring/smells/comments)
 - [Long functions](https://sourcemaking.com/refactoring/smells/long-method).

+It might be helpful for you to note down where you see instances of this in the provided original code.

 ## Exercise 2: Refactoring an existing solution

 > 🎯 **Success criterion:** a refactored version of the sample solution which removes identified code smells